ADHI1808/MongoDB/README.md

 | **Schema** | Fixed schema | Flexible schema |
 | **Relationships** | JOINs common | Embedding preferred |
 | **Data Design** | Normalization | Denormalization |

+### DDL - CREATE,SHOW,USE (here no use table,we can directly access)

+    Show dbs -list the available dbs

+    Use <db name> - create new db if not existing

+    Db - tells the current db

+    Show collections - list the collections inside the db

+    db.createCollection("users") - create collection inside db